rbdevelopment/react-song-list/README.md

 Example application in React with drag-and-drop functionality.

-I'm aiming for 100% test coverage in [https://facebook.github.io/jest](jest).
+I'm aiming for 100% test coverage with [jest](https://facebook.github.io/jest).